nwiroonsri/FourTaStiC/README.md

 **4TaStiC**: Time and trend traveling time series clustering by Preedasawakul and Wiroonsri (2026).

-The package is designed for clustering and visualization of time series, especially when similar trajectories may occur with delays or slight trend changes.
+The package is designed for clustering time-series data and visualizing the results, especially when similar trajectories occur with delays or slight trend differences.

-The **4TaStiC** dissimilarity addresses this by combining:
+The **4TaStiC** dissimilarity addresses these complications by combining:

-- a **correlation-based dissimilarity** for measuring similarity in shape, and
+- a **correlation-based dissimilarity** for measuring similarity in patterns, and
 - a **weighted Euclidean distance** for measuring magnitude differences,

-while allowing candidate alignments through time shifts and trend tilts.
+while finding the best-matched pairwise time shifts and tilting angles.

 ## Main features